mpwalsh8/wpgform/readme.txt

 = Default Google Form CSS =

-As of 2012-12-15, the following is are the CSS classes which Google Forms make use of.
+As of 2013-05-17, the following is are the CSS classes which Google Forms make use of.
 The CSS below represents the default CSS provided by WordPress Google Form.
 These CSS definitions can be copied and pasted into your theme CSS or the WordPress Google Form custom CSS setting and changed as desired.
+Some of the classes are redundant to account for both the new and old style of Google Forms.

 `
+/* vim: set expandtab tabstop=4 shiftwidth=4: */
+/**
+ * CSS declarations for Google Docs Forms
+ *
+ * These can be copied and modified to fit the needs of
+ * a theme.
+By default the only change is to make all of
+ * the fields wider than their default width and to set the
+ * default font.
+ */

 label.gform-error,
 label.wpgform-error {
     float: right;